zhoupen9/curve/README.md

 =====
 This project try to provide facilities to help collaboration.
 # motivation
-This weekend project started with finding an alternative to collabrate instead of using third party instance messaging service.
-In present, most of my collegues use Tencent QQ instance messager daily.
-In my option, instance messagers can only provide part of collaboration facilities, widely limited.
+This weekend project started with finding an alternative to collaborate instead of using third party instant messaging service.
+In present, most of my colleagues use Tencent QQ instant messager daily.
+In my option, instant messagers can only provide part of collaboration facilities, widely limited.

 Here's my thoughts about disadvantage of using such a software as primary collaboration tool.

-1. It's very distractive, ad banner, functions you seldom use, blinking icon, annouy sound and more...
+1. It's very distractive, ad banner, functions you seldom use, blinking icon, annoying sound and more...
 2. Tencent QQ is nerver efficient.
 It eats huge resources of your machine.
 3. It's not a cross-platform solution.
-4. It does not provides archieve faclilities, which makes seraching harder than it should be.
+4. It does not provides archive facilities, which makes searching harder than it should be.
 5. It's not safe for enterprise.

-Despite lots of disadvantages (only my options), it has some features that you can't igore.
+Despite lots of disadvantages (only my options), it has some features that you can't ignore.

-1. It has unblievable huge amount of users, there's no learning curve for most of users.
+1. It has unbelievable huge amount of users, there's no learning curve for most of users.
 Sometimes i really don't know how to perform some operations though.
 2. It's very convenient to grab part of your screen (snapshoot) and then paste it into input.
 3. The company behind the software provides stablities and availabilities.